buula/repo1/index.md

 ## 👋 Welcome

-I'm a data scientist and econometrician passionate about solving problems using statistical models and machine learning.
+I'm an econometrician and data scientist passionate about solving problems using statistical models and machine learning.

 ---